 When Did I Start To Notice That Something Was Wrong?

 Psychiatric conditions, particularly bipolar disorder are notoriously difficult to diagnose.
 The fact that the condition has periodic and very different manifestations makes it even harder to identify the problem.

 This was very true in my case.
 I grew up happy and seemingly healthy with my fair share of good times, bad times and just-another-day times.

-However, when I was in my early twenties, I started to have some pretty erratic mood swings.
+However, in my early twenties, I started to have some pretty erratic mood swings.

-One minute I was happy and having fun with my friends and the next I was crawled up in bed super stressed about nothing in particular.
+One minute I would be happy and having fun with my friends and the next I would be crawled up in bed super stressed about nothing in particular.

 At the time, I didn’t pay that much attention to the changes in mood as I assumed it was school-related stress.